 When you say ‘No’, the caller continues with, ‘Then we will be issuing a credit to your account.
 This is a company we have been watching and the charges range from $297 to $497, just under the $500 purchase pattern that flags most cards.
 Before your next statement, the credit will be sent to (gives you your address), is that correct?’

 You say ‘yes’.
 The caller continues – ‘I will be starting a fraud investigation.
 If you have any questions, you should call the 1- 800 number listed on the back of your card (1-800-VISA) and ask for Security.

 You will need to refer to this Control Number.
 The caller then gives you a 6 digit number.
 ‘Do you need me to read it again?’

-Here's the IMPORTANT part on how the scam works.
-The caller then says, 'I need to verify you are in possession of your card'.
-He'll ask you to 'turn your card over and look for some numbers'.
+Here’s the IMPORTANT part on how the scam works.
+They will then ask you for the 3-digit security code on the back of your card.
 There are 7 numbers; the first 4 are part of your card number, the next 3 are the security numbers that verify you are the possessor of the card.
 These are the numbers you sometimes use to make Internet purchases to prove you have the card.